 "Since when you had a taste for human females?"

 "Since when I came out from my mother's womb.
-Being able to pick up chicks while serving Earth?
+Picking up chicks while serving Earth?
 Heh, I bet my family would be proud... "he paused,"... if they were still alive, that is."

-It sucks everytime I realised that I was the only one surviving and carrying my ancestors' genes.
-Everyone in my family tree was dead.
+It sucks everytime I realised that I was the only person in my family tree who was still alive.

 Every.
 Single.
 One.